ASH1998/BPUT-APP/README.md

 Run `get_rolls.py`
 Set arguements at the end, the roll number i.e registration number and total number of students to get results for.
 ## Step 3.
-Results will be gathered in same repo of `get_rolls.py `, with a text and json file.
+Results will be gathered in same repo of `get_rolls.py `, with as both text and json files.

 # TODO:
 1. ~~Multiprocessing~~